cy-gh/DOpus_MovieTagger/src/helpsrc/developer.md

 ```
 `Exc()` is a global method and `ex.Uninitialized` is from the global enum `ex`.
 `g.ResultErr()` is a convenience method which creates a new `Result<_, ErrorType>`, in this case the ErrorType is `IException<ex>`.
+`g.ResultErr(Exc(...))` could be combined via a convenience method but I decided against it.

-The caller can easily distinguish between different exceptions types by comparing it to the same enum,
+The caller can easily distinguish between different exceptions types by comparing it to `ex` enum members,
 and choose to handle or ignore it and return the same Result to the caller.

 ### IResult